GiorgioNatili/web-extension-experiment/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode"
 3. Click "Load unpacked"
-4. Select the `dist/chrome` directory
+4. Select the `extensions/chrome/dist/` directory

 #### Firefox Extension
-1. Open Firefox and navigate to `about:debugging`
+1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-2. Click "This Firefox"
-3. Click "Load Temporary Add-on"
+2. Click "Load Temporary Add-on"
-4. Select the `manifest.json` file from `dist/firefox`
+3. Select the `manifest.json` file from `extensions/firefox/dist/`

 #### Safari Extension (macOS only)
 1. Build the extension using Xcode